RussellSpitzer/RussellSpitzer.github.io/_posts/2016-7-22-Fun-With-DataSource-Pruning.md

       +- Scan org.apache.spark.sql.cassandra.CassandraSourceRelation@5fa851ac[]
 ```

+`groupBy` takes columns as an argument.
+Which means this call is interpreted as group on nothing
+and then count.
+This means all that precious information about only caring about "v" is gone!
+After
+all what's better than pruning down to one column.
+Pruning down to zero columns is the answer.
+Catalyst erases the need for column "v" and the connector is left in a lurch.

 That poor lonely CassandraSourceRelation.
 Since no columns are listed there we don't know what to
 Select from C*.
-Nothing isn't really an option in C* so the default falls back to pulling everything!
+Nothing isn't really an option in C*, so the default falls back to pulling all columns!
 I'm not sure if any other sources are configured this way but I imagine this could be an issue for
 other sources as well that don't know how to return empty rows.